teozec/unique-ips/README.md

 Accepts GET requests.
 Responds with the number of unique logged IP addresses in the following format:
 `{ "count": 5 }`

-## Getting Started
+## Next steps

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Some steps to make the project more complete:
+- add logging middleware for routes
+- benchmark to understand if it can handle the expected load

 ## MakeFile